Tow Truck Regulations

 The Department has set a May 1, 2008 implementation date for the changes to the inspection process.
 On and after that date, tow companies will no longer be required to have their current trucks annually inspected by the Department of Public Safety (DPS).
 Only new trucks added to a fleet or new companies with trucks will need to be inspected by DPS.
 Tow companies will be required to be in compliance with the tow truck regulations at all times in anticipation of unannounced inspections.
 The requirement for tow trucks to possess and maintain the inspection decal and report with the vehicle at all times still remains.
 Any company requiring an inspection for a new truck or a re-inspection after a truck is place out of service, will need to contact DPS to schedule the inspection appointment.
 If you have questions, please call Commercial Vehicle Enforcement at 602-223-2522.

-The following tow truck regulation documents are available for download:
+The following tow truck regulation document is available for download:

 The following is the result of an amendment to Arizona Administrative Rule R17-5-203, Motor Carrier Safety: 49 CFR 390 - Federal Motor Carrier Safety Regulations; General Applicability and Definitions; General Requirements and Information: